brentjayingram/brentjayingramdotcom/src/pages/index.md

       ![](images/reallygreatsite.com.png)Hi I'm Brent Ingram.

-      I'm an IT Engineer, Azure Admin, Web Developer, Marathon Runner, and connoisseur of fine Dad Jokes.
+      I'm an IT Engineer, Azure Admin, Web Developer, Marathon Runner (I've ran three full marathons and one ultramarathon (56 miles!), and connoisseur of fine Dad Jokes.

       You'll find all of the above here.